Current Resources & Opportunities

 HEALTH & RESOURCE EVENTS

-- What: Social service providers will be available to help connect you with resources such as healthcare, education, and more!
+- What: Social service providers will help connect you to resources such as healthcare, education, free phones, mental health resources and more!

-- More info: Go to Kent Library Resource Fair.
+- More info: Go to Community Resource Fair.

 MORE OPPORTUNITIES: For additional events hosted at King County libraries, search for “Social Services Help” on the KCLS website.